 First and foremost, there should be both adult and children’s (think chewable!) aspirin in your bag.
-The pain relief aside, this is excellent for fever reduction, thinning the blood, and aspirin (NOT acetaminophen) helping someone recover from a heart attack or prevent future ones!
+The pain relief aside, this is excellent for fever reduction, muscle aches, toothaches, common cold, headaches, and thinning the blood.
+Aspirin (NOT acetaminophen) helping someone recover from a heart attack or prevent future ones!
 Acetaminophen is inexpensive and is considered the most successful non-prescription medication in history.

 4. Antihistamines and Anti-allergens